-Prerequisites:

 HSC Exam Percentile

 Range Required

 2 unit Science (any strands) 31-100

 or

 4 unit Science (multistrand) 31-100

 or

 2.111

 Stoichiometry and solution stoichoimetry.
 Structure of matter, solids, liquids, gases.
 Thermochemistry.
 Equilibria and equilibrium constants, entropy changes, free energy changes, the relationship between equilibrium and standard free energy changes.
 Ideal solutions, colligative properties.
-Equilibria in electrolyte solutions, acid-base equilibria, solubility equilibria and redox equilibria.
+Equilibrium in electrolyte solutions, acid-base equilibria, solubility equilibria and redox equilibria.
 The rate of a chemical change and chemical kinetics.

-†Students who have passed 2.121 may not subsequently enrol in 2.111.
-Students meeting the 2.121 prerequisite are not permitted to enrol in 2.111 without the permission of the Head of the School of Chemistry.
-Students who enrol in 2.111 must pass 2.111 before they can proceed to 2.121 or 2.131.
+fStudents who have passed 2.121 may not subsequently enrol in 2.111 or 2.141.
+Students meeting the 2.121 or 2.141 prerequisite are not permitted to enrol in 2.111 without the permission of the Head of the School of Chemistry.
+Students who enrol in 2.111 must pass 2.111 before they can proceed to 2.121 or 2.131 or 2.141.